armaloba/wonga/README.txt

 4. Start RabbitMQ by running one of the following commands in a terminal or command prompt: docker start <name or ID of your rabbitmq instance> or docker run -it rabbitmq:3-management
+5. Open RabbitMQ Management by navigating to http://localhost:15672/ and use guest for both usernamme and password.

-5. Run the Wonga.Consumer and Wonga.Producer individually to see the communication between the producer and consumer services.
+6. Run the Wonga.Consumer and Wonga.Producer projects individually to see the communication between the producer and consumer services.

 Running the Tests
 ==========================================